ASEAN Heritage Parks

 Lampi Marine National Park

-Lampi Island is generally hilly and rises steeply from sea level to 270 meters.
+Lampi Island is generally hilly and rises steeply from sea level to 270 metres.
 Much of the coast is rocky, although there are a number of sandy beaches, bays, and inlets.

-The Park boasts of large caves and plenty of freshwater sources in the island, as well as major coral formations around the smaller islands.
-The park measures 20,484 hectares in Boatpyin Township of Taninthayi Division, Myanmar.
+The park boasts of large caves and plenty of freshwater sources in the island, as well as major coral formations around the smaller islands.

 Photo Gallery